MunKeat/cs4224f-cassandra/README.md

 ![Confirm prompt by entering 'y', otherwise, enter 'n'](documentation/setup-prompt.png)

 7. By the completion of the script, the data would have been imported into the cassandra database.
-To repeat the experiment with different configuration, run step 4 to step 6 with different `config.txt`
+To repeat the experiment with different configuration, run step 4 to step 6 with different `config.conf`

 <hr/>